The mountain village of Göschenen

 6 December 2019

-.
-The railway tunnel was built between 1872 and 1882, and for the first time, a large number of foreign (mainly Italian) workers had emigrated to Switzerland for work.
-After the opening of the railway, a regular coach service to Andermatt began for the many tourists.
+The railway tunnel was built between 1872 and 1882.
+A large number of foreign (mainly Italian) workers emigrated to Switzerland for work.
+Many stayed forever.

 A regular coach service to Andermatt began after 1882.
 This service was later continued by the famous Postauto.